This Guest Article for REVITALIZATION is by Eliza Charley of CoDesign Studio.

 In 2017, community groups from Strathmore in the inner north, Edithvale in the south-east, and Williams Landing in the outer west, successfully competed to be included along with three other brilliant projects in The Neighbourhood Project, winning out of 91 applications from across the city.

-The six month program comprised a series of bootcamps, workshops, mentorship and seed funding, taking the initial building block of their desire to improve their local neighbourhood and turning it into an actionable placemaking plan that would unlock hundreds of their local citizens to partner and participate with them.
+The six month program comprises a series of bootcamps, workshops, mentorship and seed funding, taking the initial building block of their desire to improve their local neighbourhood and turning it into an actionable placemaking plan that would unlock hundreds of their local citizens to partner and participate with them.

 Each project set out to achieve adaptive reuse of underutilized space, but the outcomes stretch far beyond, measured on the pillars of People, Process, and Place.
 In all cases, the end accomplishment was that of leaving a stronger, more resilient community.
 This is the legacy for which urban revitalization should continue to strive.